src-bin/substrate-docs/use/daily-workflow.md

 As such, Substrate introduces some extra tools to your daily workflow, mostly concerning accessing AWS and moving between AWS accounts.

+## Prerequisites

+You should either be the person who bootstrapped Substrate at your company or have followed the [getting started](getting-started.md) guide already.
+It's a great idea to make sure `SUBSTRATE_ROOT` is set in your environment to the fully-qualified pathname where you've cloned your Substrate repository.

 ## Get AWS credentials from your Credential Factory

 At the beginning of each working day, you'll want to refresh your AWS credentials, since each set only lasts 12 hours: